-His expertise is in reliability, environmental and operational ratings of electronic parts, uprating, electronic part reprocessing, counterfeit electronics, technology trends in the electronic parts and parts selection and management methodologies.
+His expertise is in reliability, environmental and operational ratings of electronic parts, uprating, electronic part reprocessing, counterfeit electronics, technology trends in electronic parts, and parts selection and management methodologies.

-He has been the technical editor for two IEEE standards and is currently vice chair of the standards group of IEEE Reliability Society.
-He is a sub group leader for the SAE G-19 counterfeit detection standards group.
+He has been the technical editor for two IEEE standards and is currently vice chair of the standards group of the IEEE Reliability Society.
+He is a group leader for the SAE G-19 counterfeit detection standards group.